 - Put on a Bus: At the end of Day 2, he's fired by David Palmer.

 - The Bus Came Back: On Day 4 he returned as Logan's adviser.
+Sadly, he is put on a bus back after season 5.

 - Screw the Rules, I'm Doing What's Right!: Informing David Palmer about Walt Cummings' plan to have Jack assassinated when he would be turned in to the Chinese... and of course working with Jack to expose Logan.